Day-use

 Buy a one-day parking permit

-The daily permit is good for parking the entire day at any state park that charges a day-use parking fee.
+The daily permit is good for parking the entire day at any state park that requires a day-use parking permit.
 You can leave one day-use fee park and travel to another.
 The fee is a parking fee and not a charge for recreational purposes under ORS 105.672 to ORS 105.696.
 The immunities provided under ORS 105.682 apply to use of state park land for recreational purpose.